-Narayan Thammaiah has close to 20 years of experience in Strategic Transformational People Practices and is actively involved with Accel portfolio companies consulting them on an array of talent related issues.
-According to Narayan, “In an early stage startup, the focus is always on the product, profits and then people.
-Most often founders don’t realize that as you stabilize on the product you should quickly switch your focus to people and the order then should be people, product, and profit”.
-Companies who fail to make this switch more often become siloed and not culturally focused.
+Narayan Thammaiah has close to 20 years of experience in Strategic Transformational People Practices and is actively involved with Accel portfolio companies consulting them on an array of talent-related issues.
+According to Narayan, “In an early-stage startup, the focus is always on the product, profits and then people.
+Most often founders don’t realize that as you stabilize on the product you should quickly switch your focus to people and the order they should be people, product, and profit”.
+Companies that fail to make this switch more often become siloed and not culturally focused.

-Hiring the right talent is a challenge for majority startups in India.
-Narayan says, “A primary reason why startups fail is that they don’t hire the right talent that fit in their scheme of things”.
+Hiring the right talent is a challenge for the majority of startups in India.
+Narayan says, “A primary reason why startups fail is that they don’t hire the right talent that fits in their scheme of things”.
 Most startups have a short-term vision for their talent needs and are not aware of what exactly they want in an employee.
-Hiring decisions are mostly need based and hence startups end up hiring for skill vs. capability.
+Hiring decisions are mostly need-based and hence startups end up hiring for skill vs. capability.
 Narayan adds, “Capability is scalable, skill is not.
 While hiring talent look for capabilities & behavior rather than skills.”

 Attracting the right talent is difficult but retaining talent is even more difficult for a startup.
 Narayan draws an analogy of retention with parenthood.
 He says, “A child never leaves his parents because they have invested their time in his upbringing.
 Similarly, if you want your employees to stay, founders need to invest time in their growth & development in the organization.”

-An emotional connect with employees is key for retention.
-In the initial years of the startup journey, the team is close knit and the bond between the founders and employees is very strong.
-However, once the team grows, the emotional connect fades away and the retention problem starts.
+An emotional connection with employees is key for retention.
+In the initial years of the startup journey, the team is close-knit and the bond between the founders and employees is very strong.
+However, once the team grows, the emotional connection fades away and the retention problem starts.
 Narayan Thammaiah adds, ” 60 to 65% of an organization’s cost is on people.
-However, founders don’t spend even one hour in a day talking, connecting and communicating with employees.
+However, founders don’t spend even one hour in a day talking, connecting, and communicating with employees.
 Take care of this and your retention problem will be solved.”